Clifford2910/figment_test/README.md

 - For demonstration, `FetchTransactions.call` is run directly in the `TransactionsController#index`.
 - Ensures data is always fresh on page load.
 - Not scalable or recommended for production.
-- Would normally use a background job or cron process.
+- Would normally use a background job.

 ### 2. API Parsing